Facundo Cambeses

 Facundo Nicolás Cambeses (born 9 April 1997) is an Argentine professional footballer who plays as a goalkeeper for Racing Club and the Argentina national team.

 Club career

+Banfield

 Cambeses started his career with Banfield.
 He didn't make his professional bow for the Primera División club until 2019, having been an unused substitute twenty-two times in all competitions across the previous three years.
 With first-choice Iván Arboleda away on international duty, Cambeses' senior debut arrived under Hernán Crespo on 18 March 2019 during a league fixture with Godoy Cruz at the Estadio Florencio Sola.

+Loan to Huracán

 In August 2020, Cambeses was loaned to Huracán.
+Cambeses suffered a broken hand during a training session in February 2021.
+Cambeses was recalled from his loan early by Banfield on 9 July 2021.

 International career

 Cambeses represented Argentina at the 2017 South American U-20 Championship, winning three caps as they finished fourth in Ecuador.
 In 2016, he participated in the L'Alcúdia International Tournament in Spain.
 Three years after, Cambeses made the U23s' squad for the 2019 Pan American Games in Peru.
 He appeared in all five of their matches, including in the final versus Honduras, as Argentina won the trophy.